-To customize and refine the ACC display, you can add, delete, export and import tabs, add and delete widgets, set local and global filters, and interact with the widgets.
+To customize and refine the ACC display, you can add and delete tabs, add and delete widgets, set local and global filters, and interact with the widgets.

 - Add a tab.

 - Select the icon along the list of tabs.

 - Add aView Name.
 This name will be used as the name for the tab.
 You can add up to five tabs.

 - Edit a tab.Select the tab, and click the pencil icon next to the tab name, to edit the tab.
 For example .Editing a tab allows you to add or delete or reset the widgets that are displayed in the tab.
 You can also change the widget layout in the tab.

 - See what widgets are included in a tab.